What Is Facelift Surgery?

 - Post-operative care and follow-up

-The decision to have a facelift in Thailand is extremely personal and you’ll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
+The decision to have a facelift in Thailand is extremely personal. and You will have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.

 Facelift risks include: